MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/security.md

 ## Secure all integrations

 Ensure secure communication between your intelligent application workload and data sources.
-Use service principals for nonhuman access to resources and managed identities for Azure resources to simplify identity management and enhance security.
-Secure APIs by using OAuth2 for authentication and ensuring that all API communications are encrypted.
 Your intelligent application workload needs to integrate with other systems to access and process data.
+To simplify identity management and enhance security, use service principals for nonhuman access to resources and managed identities for Azure resources.
+Secure APIs by using OAuth2 for authentication and by ensuring that all API communications are encrypted.
 Using service principals ensures connections are secure and don't rely on individual credentials.

 Learn more:

 - [Design for integration security](/power-platform/well-architected/security/principles#design-for-integration-security)
 - [Service Principal support](/power-automate/service-principal-support)

-## Ongoing monitoring and auditing
+## Implement ongoing monitoring and auditing

 The main purpose of security monitoring is threat detection.
 The primary objective is to prevent potential security breaches and maintain a secure environment.
-Continuously monitor and audit the intelligent application workloads activities to detect and respond proactively.
-Security is an ongoing process, not one-time configuration.
-Regular monitoring and auditing user access and interactions are essential to keep your intelligent application workload secure.
+Continuously monitor and audit the intelligent application workload's activities to detect and respond proactively.
+Security is an ongoing process, not a one-time configuration task.
+Regular monitoring and auditing of user access and interactions are essential to keep your intelligent application workload secure.

 Learn more: